erdewit/distex/README.rst

 Examples
 --------

-A process pool can have local and remote workers in any combination.
+A process pool can have local and remote workers.
 Here is a pool that uses 4 local workers:

 .. code-block:: python